emarcey/cicerone/glossary/styles.clean.md

 - Commercial examples: Hacker-Pschorr Münchner Dunkel, Hofbräu Dunkel, Gordon Biersch Dunkel, Capital Dark, Harpoon Dark, Ayinger Altbairisch Dunkel, Lakefront Eastside Dark, Adeschser Export Dunkel
 - Pairings: hearty, spicy food; barbecue, sausages, roast meat, bread pudding
 - Notes:
-	- was the everyday beer in munich for centuries, now second to the Munich Helles
+	- was the everyday beer in Munich for centuries, now second to the Munich Helles
 		- still most popular in some regions, like Franconia
 	- Franconian variant is drier than Munich
-	- usually produed with extensive decoction
+	- usually produced with extensive decoction
 	- 1st beer style codified and regulated due to 1516 Reinheitsgebot
 		- Czech Černé pivo is  similar
 		- also popular in US, Mexico and South America due to german immigration